Bar Paly: Acting

 In 2003, she began her career as an actress appearing in a variety of roles for television and appeared in the Israeli mockumentary television film Zehirut Matzlema.

 Paly has appeared in TV's How I Met Your Mother, The Starter Wife, and the 2008 horror film The Ruins.

 In 2013, Paly held roles in both Roman Coppola's A Glimpse Inside the Mind of Charles Swan III starring Charlie Sheen, Jason Schwartzman and Bill Murray.

 She also had a supporting role in Michael Bay's Pain & Gain, alongside Mark Wahlberg and Dwayne Johnson.

-She also played in the 2014 action thriller film Non-Stop, opposite Liam Neeson.
+She also starred in the 2014 action thriller film Non-Stop, opposite Liam Neeson.

-Since 2015, Paly has had a recurring role as Anastasia "Anna" Kolcheck on the American crime drama NCIS: Los Angeles.
+From 2015 to 2023, Paly had a recurring role as Anastasia "Anna" Kolcheck on the American crime drama NCIS: Los Angeles.

-Between 2017 and 2018 she played Helen of Troy in the Arrowverse show DC's Legends of Tomorrow.
+Between 2017 and 2018, she played Helen of Troy in the Arrowverse show DC's Legends of Tomorrow.

 Personal life

 Paly is of Russian Jewish descent.
 In August 2016, Paly became a naturalized U.S. citizen.